What is the average lifespan of an air conditioner?

 While not an exact predictor, average lifespan is still a valuable piece of information.
 Here’s the average lifespan for different types of air conditioners:

-- Split System Condensers (outside unit) - 10 to 16 years
+- Split System Condensers (outside unit) - 10 to 16 years, average 14 years

-- Split System Air Handler (inside unit) - 14 to 18 years
+- Split System Air Handler (inside unit) - 14 to 18 years, average 17 years

-- Window Air Conditioner - 5 to 8 years
+- Window Air Conditioner - 5 to 8 years, average 7 years

 Although the condenser (outside unit) of a split system tends to have a shorter life than the air handler, because a replacement condenser must now be matched for performance (by the manufacturer or certified by an engineer) with the indoor evaporator coil portion of the air handler, the evaporator coil unit may have to also be replaced when the condenser fails.